open-science-promoters/RDM-promotion/README.md

 ## 2 Gathering case studies

 We would like to gather stories and strategies RDM specialists are using for the promotion of their work.
 Please do share your expertise with the world.
+What you write will be analysed to find key topics and punch lines for the promotion material.
+Please indicate is what license you want to be attached to your writing (CC0 or CC-BY).

-Send us an email or comment issue 4: https://github.com/open-science-promoters/RDM-promotion/issues/4
+Send us an email or comment issue 4: https://github.com/open-science-promoters/RDM-promotion/issues/4 The text will then be published as a blog post on the website.